nand-n/gopher/README.md

 Goroutines are multiplexed onto multiple os threads so if one should block , such as while waiting for i/o others continue to run.
 Their desing hides many of the complexities of thread creation and management.

 Prefix a funcion or meethod call with the go keyword to run the call in a new goroutine. when the call complates the goroutine exits , silently

+## Race Condition

+Race condition is an undesirable situation that occurs when a device or a system attempts to perform two or more operations at the saame time.

+A race condition occures when two threads access a shared variable at the same time

+### Mutex

+mutex are used to provide synchronization b/n concurent goroutines to prevent data races and ensures that only one goroutine can access a shared resource ata a time.
+Mutext stands for 'mutual exclusion' and it allows you to controll access to shared resources safely